sumnerevans/tracktime/README.rst

 - Generate rST, PDF, HTML reports for arbitrary date ranges (optionally restricted to a particular customer or project)
 - Synchronise time spent to GitLab using the Time Tracking API
+- Synchronise time spent to Sourcehut via comments on issues

 Installation
 ------------